 maintaining the atmosphere and community of a residence hall.

-■ Walter S. Reuling Stadium opened in 1998.
-The European-style
+- The Walter S. Reuling Stadium opened in 1998.
+The

-team is seven -time NAIA National Men's Soccer Champions (1995,
+The men's soccer team is eight-time NAIA National Men's Soccer

 structure was designed by world-renowned architect E. Fay Jones, a